 Day 1 - Playa del Carmen

-Welcome to Playa del Carmen, Mexico.
-Your adventure begins with a welcome meeting at 7 pm today.
-Please look for a note in the hotel lobby or ask the hotel reception where it will take place.
+The only thing planned for today is your welcome meeting at 6pm.
+Please look for a note in the hotel lobby or ask reception where it will take place.
+If you can't arrange a flight that will arrive in time, you may wish to arrive a day early so you're able to attend.
+We'll be happy to book additional accommodation for you (subject to availability).
 If you're going to be late, please inform the hotel reception.
-We'll be collecting your insurance details and next of kin information at this meeting, so please ensure you have all these details to provide to your leader.
+We'll be collecting your insurance details and next of kin information at this meeting, so have all these details for your leader.

 Day 2 - Tulum